kacst-bioinfo-lab/labwork/code/abdulmalek/README.md

 #Fibonacci_Code
-This function will compute the Fibonacci Code for any given namber by applying Fibonacci code conditions.
+This function will compute the Fibonacci sequence for by applying Fibonacci sequence Mathes.
 First, we need to define the function name and arguments required.

 `Fibonacci<-function(x){}`